top of page

 Applying for Spouse Visa to the UK.

-Introduction to applying for Spouse Visa to the UK:
+Submitting a Spouse Visa to the UK:

 To be successful in applying for spouse visa UK application you will need to demonstrate you can adequately maintain yourselves without the need to access public funds.
 Demonstrate you met the criteria under Appendix FM, and demonstrate you are in a legitimate, subsisting relationship together.
 A spouse visa can lead to indefinite leave or settlement after a period of 5 years.